Road Traffic Accidents FAQs

 I have been injured as a result of someone driving a stolen vehicle.
 Can I claim?

-Yes.
+YES.
 If the person who stole the vehicle is identified it is likely that the insurance company for the vehicle that was stolen will have to compensate you for your injuries and loss.
 If the person is not identified then the Motors Insurers Bureau will compensate you.
 The MIB is a body set up by the government, but funded by the insurers to compensate the victims of untraced and uninsured motorists.

 How is my claim processed?

-You will be seen 'face to face' by one of our Solicitors.
-We will deal with your claim from start to finish.
-A claim form will be sent the guilty parties insurers.
-They will have 21 days in which to either accept or reject the claim.
-If liability is accepted then we will arrange for you to be medically examined.
-Following receipt of the medical report we will write to you with our valuation.
-Upon your instructions a proposal will be put to the insurers who have 21 days to either accepted the offer or make a counter offer.
+Once we have received the medical report, you will receive a written valuation from us.
+Upon your instructions, a proposal will be put to the insurers who have 21 days to either accept the offer or make a counter offer.
 If agreement cannot be reached a brief hearing before a District Judge will determine the value of the claim.
 You would not need to attend.
 If liability is denied then court proceedings maybe required to determine who was at fault.

 I've been involved in a road traffic accident and I might be at fault.
 Can I still claim for compensation?